1938 AC 16-90 Competition Supercharged

 +32 (0)3 353 33 31 info@hcservices.be

-One of only 5 examples built with supercharger.
+One of only 5 examples with a supercharger.

 5 owners since new and perfectly preserved